-If there is an incoming call Press once: accept call During a call, Press once: it ends the call Press once : the PND goes into telephone mode (if not already in this mode).
-Without an incoming call, Press twice : opens the call history of the telephone connected to the PND.
+If there is an incoming call Press once: accept call During a call Press once: it ends the call Press once : the PND goes into telephone mode (if not already in this mode).
+With no incoming call Press twice : opens the call history of the telephone connected to the PND.
 Press three times : the first number in the call history is called.
-If no telephone is connected, Press once: the PND will display the following message: "No telephone is connected, please connect a telephone".
+If no telephone is connected Press once: The PND will display the following message: "Telephone is not connected, please connect a telephone".